Eurosport 1: Motorsport

-Eurosport Events is the Eurosport group's world-class sporting events management/promotion/production division, which promotes the FIA World Touring Car Championship (WTCC), the FIA European Touring Car Cup and the FIA European Rally Championship.
+Eurosport Events is the Eurosport group's sporting events management/promotion/production division, which promotes the FIA World Touring Car Championship (WTCC), the FIA European Touring Car Cup and the FIA European Rally Championship.
 Eurosport broadcasts every WTCC race live and every ERC rally either live or with daily highlights.

 Eurosport Events (formerly known as 'KSO Kigema Sports Organisation Ltd') was also the promoter of the Intercontinental Rally Challenge, a rival rallying series to the World Rally Championship.
 The IRC ceased at the end of the 2012 season, with Eurosport taking over series promotion of the ERC from 2013.

 Since 2008, the Eurosport Group has also been broadcasting the annual 24 Hours of Le Mans in full.

 Eurosport airs MotoGP, Superbike World Championship and Malaysian Cub Prix in France and Germany, and has Spanish broadcasting rights for NASCAR and IndyCar Series.

 On 29 September 2015, Eurosport acquired the Portuguese broadcasting rights for Formula One between 2016 and 2018.